cacrespo/gt_monitor/README.md

 `sudo docker compose up`

+4. Go to localhost:8080 in browser (user: airflow, pass: airflow) and run all dags.

-Then you need connect dbt to bigquery.
-Please follow this [steps](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md):
+5. Then, for analytcs engineering, you need setup dbt cloud with bigquery.
+Please follow this [steps](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md).

 Check values from these files:
 - schemas.yml in staging model